iZeaoGamer/GalacticPE/changes/dev-builds/major.md

 - Fixed crash when kicking the warned user for being warned too many times.

-- Fixed wrong error coding message when warned a player.
+- Fixed wrong error coding message when warning a player.
 It'd say "muted", instead of "warned".

 - Added new query tasks, which extends AsyncQuery class.